Ramb0a/pumpndump/README.md

 ### Your beliefs don't seem credible - Who Are Some Famous Followers of the Satoshi?

-The Profits of the Three Satoshis:
+Some Profits of the Three Satoshis include:
 * **heyZeus Cryto** - will return after these messages
 * **Whaley Dhama**- "Radicalism is compassion"
 * **Whalestrodamus** - "The dump is coming...will you pump?"